 When the company has been dissolved and any credit in the company's account with IRAS will be handed over to the Insolvency and Public Trustee's Office (IPTO).

 The shareholders of the defunct company can approach IPTO to claim the credit.
+Charges will be imposed by IPTO for the processing of the claim.
 For procedures on how to make a claim, see IPTO's website.

 13. Overpayment of Withholding Tax